StevenD24/AI-Gmail-Copilot-Chrome-Extension/README.md

 Once the backend is running, you can access the API documentation at:
 - Swagger UI: http://localhost:8000/docs

-## LLM Monitoring in Production with Kubernetes & CloudWatch Logs
+## LLM Monitoring in Production
-This is a small write-up for a theorectical deployment of the Gmail Copilot Extension on a FastAPI server using Kubernetes and Docker running on an AWS EC2 instance.
+This is a small write-up for a theoretical deployment of the Gmail Copilot Extension on a FastAPI server using Kubernetes and Docker running on an AWS EC2 instance.

-Here’s how the setup can be managed:
+Here's how LLM monitoring can be implemented:

-To effectively monitor LLMs in production, Kubernetes and AWS CloudWatch can be used together for real-time oversight.
-Kubernetes manages auto-scaling to handle sudden spikes in token usage or traffic, and its built-in health checks automatically restart pods when errors occur.
-Meanwhile, LLM-specific metrics such as tokens per request, API errors (e.g., rate limits), and response times are logged by the application and sent to CloudWatch.
-The CloudWatch Agent streamlines this process, while CloudWatch Metrics Filters parse logs to track trends like abnormal token consumption or repeated HTTP 429 errors.
-Additionally, custom alarms set in CloudWatch can notify the team immediately if defined thresholds are exceeded.
+### Metrics-based Monitoring with Prometheus and Grafana
+Prometheus and Grafana provide a comprehensive monitoring solution for LLMs in production.
+The FastAPI application can expose custom metrics endpoints that Prometheus scrapes at regular intervals, capturing essential LLM performance data:

+- **API Usage Metrics**: Track total requests, tokens consumed per request, and cost accumulation.
+- **Rate Limiting**: Monitor API rate limit consumption and remaining quota to prevent service disruptions.
+- **Latency Metrics**: Measure response times including time-to-first-token and total generation time.
+- **Error Rates**: Track different types of errors (authentication, context length, content filtering).

+Grafana dashboards can visualize these metrics with alerts for abnormal patterns, such as sudden spikes in token usage or approaching rate limits.

+### Response Quality Monitoring with AI Evaluation
+For evaluating response quality, a custom monitoring pipeline can be implemented:

+1. **Automated Evaluation**: Use a separate "judge" LLM to evaluate responses against criteria like relevance, accuracy, and helpfulness.
+2. **Feedback Collection**: Store user feedback and correlate it with model responses.
+3. **Custom Metrics Export**: Export these quality metrics to Prometheus via a custom exporter.

+This approach allows for:
+- Detecting drift in model output quality
+- Identifying specific types of request patterns that lead to poor responses
+- Creating quality score dashboards in Grafana alongside performance metrics

+The combined system provides both quantitative performance monitoring and qualitative response evaluation, creating a complete picture of LLM service health in production.